Ankle Instability and Falls: Why Your Old Sprain Is Still a Risk

 When you sprain your ankle, those ligaments get stretched or torn.
 The proprioceptors inside them get damaged along the way.
 Even after the ligament heals, even after you're walking normally and the pain is gone, that sensory system is often not fully restored.
 The signal is weaker.
 The reaction is slower.
 Your ankle's ability to catch itself on an uneven surface is not what it used to be.

-This is what's known as chronic ankle instability, and it's more common than most people realize.
-Research published in the Journal of Orthopaedic & Sports Physical Therapy found that up to 40% of people who sprain an ankle develop chronic ankle instability.
+Chronic ankle instability is more common than most people realize.
 The ankle feels loose.
 There's a sense of it giving way without warning.
 And falls become more likely, especially on unpredictable surfaces.

 It's not a dramatic problem.
 Most of the time, flat ground is fine.
 That's where I am: I can walk across a parking lot without thinking twice.
 But every once in a while my ankle just goes.
 No bad step, no uneven surface, just a stumble out of nowhere.
 And take that same ankle onto a hiking trail, a basketball court, or a wet sidewalk, and the gap between where you are and where you need to be shows up a lot faster.